Vundabar: Band history

 Before Vundabar was founded, Brandon Hagen and Drew McDonald were in a band called No Nada with their friends from school.
 The band lasted from c.
 2009 to 2012, when they separated because multiple members were leaving for college.
 Some of No Nada's songs have been found through Hagen's now retired SoundCloud, as well as through other sources.
 Vundabar was originally just Hagen and McDonald, with fluctuating bassists.
 While McDonald was attending Lesley University, he met Zack Abramo, who was soon incorporated as their main bassist.
 In 2013, the trio released their debut full-length album titled Antics, which was recorded in McDonald's room and mixed on Garageband.
 In 2014, Vundabar went on their first tour, which took place in France.
 They adopted a more gritty tone on their second album Gawk in 2015, which added a post-punk sound to the mix.

 In June 2016, a new member of the band was present in an interview.
 The former bassist, Zack Abramo, left the band to work on his own music group, being the lead vocalist and guitarist for Crag Mask.
 Vundabar's new bass player was Grayson Kirtland.
 He continued to appear in live shows and interviews as Vundabar's bassist until late 2018, when the band tweeted about their next show, in which Abramo would be joining them again.

 In 2018, their third studio-album was released titled "Smell Smoke" originally titled "Crack Mask" according to an interview with Audiotree.
 For their fourth album Either Light they changed their style and their songwriting technique to a much softer and quieter sound.
 Hagen revealed in an interview with Allston Pudding that they wrote much of the songs on piano or synthesizer instead of guitar.

 Vundabar released the "Devil For the Fire" on April 15, 2022, following the release of two singles from the album, "Aphasia" and "Ringing Bell".
-In the same year they released their EP "Good Old" on September 16, which consisted of a several acoustic covers of previous songs, including "Alien Blues" and "Listless Blue", as well as several songs recorded between Gawk and Smell Smoke.
+In the same year they released their EP "Good Old" on September 16, which consisted of several acoustic covers of previous songs, including "Alien Blues" and "Listless Blue", as well as several songs recorded between Gawk and Smell Smoke.

 Prior to the release of their most recent album, "Surgery and Pleasure" and starting in 2024, Vundabar released several singles including, "Spades", "Life is a Movie", and several versions of "I Got Cracked".
 All of which were included in "Surgery and Pleasure", which was ultimately released on March 7.

+On August 14, 2025, the band released the single "Big Bad Bubble Boy," which was soon followed by "Death Punch" on January 22, 2026, and "The Thing," a cover of the Pixies song of the same name, was released on February 5.
+On March 6, the band released the Deluxe version of Surgery And Pleasure.

+Vundabar also announced that they would be embarking on both a U.S. and Europe tour during the Spring and Summer of 2026 to honor their sophomore album, Gawk's, 10 year anniversary.